DuckTapeMan35/razer-keyboard-highlighter/README.md

 # Razer keyboard highlighter

-Support for highlighting keys when held according to a configuration file with pywal and i3wm integration, supports key combinations of any order/size
+Support for highlighting keys when held according to a configuration file with pywal, i3wm and hyprland integration, supports key combinations of any order/size

+## > [!IMPORTANT]
+> In its current state this application is not secure, I am researching on how to properly forward keypress events to the light controller in such a way that no other process can sniff them, but at this point in time any process running with the same permissions as the user running `razer_controller` can sniff keypresses, meaning this application introduces a vulnerability into your system.

 ## Requirements

 ### General requirements

-- i3wm (for i3wm integration)
+- i3wm (optional)
+- hyprland (optional)
-- pywal (for pywal support)
+- pywal (optional)
 - python

 ### Python libraries

 - i3ipc
-- pynput
+- keyboard
 - watchdog
 - pyyaml
 - openrazer